mggg-states/WA-shapefiles/README.md

-# Washington Election Shapefiles (Benton County, Pierce County)
+# Washington Election Shapefiles (Benton County, Chelan County, Pierce County)
 This shapefile was obtained from the State of Washington and processed by members of the Metric Geometry and Gerrymandering Group (MGGG) and Geodata Bootcamp (GDBC) alum Camryn Hollarsmith.

 ## Sources